4KiB/vendored-v/README.md

 \* As a result of vendoring, a tool to manage vendor files can be written in V.

 Use `#` for comments.
 The ref is anything understood by `git checkout`.
-Lines beginning with `-` are to remove all files and directories that match the given name, accepting simple `*` wildcards, the equivalent of `find|xargs` where PATTERN is the line in `.vendor` without the leading `-`:
+Lines beginning with `-` are to remove files and directories that match the given name.
+If the line contains a slash (`/`), then it is a relative path.
+Otherwise, it accepts simple `*` wildcards and is the equivalent of `find|xargs` where PATTERN is the line in `.vendor` without the leading `-`:

 ```
 find . -name 'PATTERN' | xargs rm -r